Choosing between products

 The S3 is the basic EMS Gateway.|

-All three models are based on the ESP32 range from Espressif.
+All models are based on the ESP32 range from Espressif.
 All three have a large 8MB of PSRAM and 16MB of Flash.

 If you have LAN near the boiler or heat pump the E32 V2 would be the best choice.
+The LAN connection is rock solid.

 Another consideration is the size of the Gateway.
 The E32 V2 is double the size of the S3 and S3-LR.
 If you don’t have a lot of room the E32 V2 may be a bit large.